Our Work

 The Problem

-Oregon has long been a national leader in climate action, the first state to eliminate coal from its electricity mix and an early mover on transportation electrification.
-But despite this progress, the state was 26% over its 2020 emissions target.
+Oregon has long been a national leader in climate action.
+It was the first state to eliminate coal from its electricity mix and was an early adopter of transportation electrification.
+Despite this progress, the state was 26% over its 2020 emissions target.
 The Oregon Department of Energy needed rigorous analysis to chart a faster, more ambitious path to its updated goals.

 The Problem